goshiphq/goship-cms/content/blog/dry-van-vs-flatbed-trucks-which-is-better.md

   transportation.
 postedAt: "1632945914633"
 news: false
-description: Dry van trailers are commonly preferred due to their availability and price.
-Flatbeds are preferred for their higher maximum capacity and higher weight limit.
+description: Depending on your transportation needs and budget planning, you may organize your shipment using dry vans or flatbed trucks.
-keywords: dry van, dry van trailer, flatbed truck
+keywords: dry van vs flatbed, dry vans or flatbed trucks
-altText: dry van
+altText: dry van shipment
-image: images/copy-of-goship-website-image-template-1024-x-768-px-9-.png
+image: images/goship-blog-27-.png
 ---
 Booking your freight can be more complicated than you’d expect.
 Aside from looking for a reliable freight forwarder and reasonable rates, you need to figure out the best shipping option that meets your transportation needs.
 In this article, you’ll learn about the most common types of freight transportation.
 Learn about dry van vs. flatbed trucks: